-Arabic is the official language of most of the Arab nations.
-These are countries mostly in Asia, Middle East, and North Africa.
-Of the total world population, approximately 420 million speak Arabic, and this makes it the sixth most popular language in the world.
-Arabic is derived from the word Arab referring to the Bedouins since Arabic originated from Arabian Peninsula, a region consisting mainly of nomadic tribes.
+Arabic is spoken in most Arab nations.
+It is the primary language of the Arab World mostly found in Asia, Middle East, and North Africa.
+Of the total world population, approximately 420 million speak Arabic, and this makes it the fifth most popular language in the world.
+Arabic is derived from the word Arab referring to the Bedouins since Arabic originated from the Arabian Peninsula, a region consisting mainly of nomadic tribes.

 The Arabic language evolved from Aramaic, and it is written from left to right as opposed to the standard style of writing.
 Classical Arabic was a dialect that was spoken between the 7th and 9th centuries and predated modern Arabic.
 Countries speaking Arabic are different from one another depending on their history, dialect, culture, and sports.
 It is the primary spoken language in many countries including Tunisia, Western Sahara, Egypt, and Syria.

 In Egypt, the official language is Arabic.
 Egypt has a rich Arabic culture and history which gives it a distinctive national identity.
 As one of the cradles of humankind, Egypt experienced some of the world's earliest forms of development in things like agriculture, religion, and urbanization.
 Egypt has a hot, sunny and dry climate with very high temperatures.
 About 93% of the Egyptian population speaks Arabic while Islam is the predominant religion.
 Egypt relies on agriculture, tourism, natural gas, and petroleum trade for economic growth.
 The ancient cities and great pyramids have been a source of revenue thanks to the millions of tourists who travel to Egypt every year.

 Algeria - 40,100,000